 Is there a right way to study the bible?

 There are several methods when it comes to studying the bible.
 In fact, there are so many to choose from it can be a tad overwhelming when it comes to choosing the right one.
-For example, there is the PRAISE method, the SOAP method, the OIA method, the devotional method, the chapter summary method, the verse-by-verse method and many, many more.
+For example, the PRAISE method, the SOAP method, the OIA method, the devotional method, the chapter summary method, the verse-by-verse method, and many more.

 So how do we choose the right method?

-God created us all differently (including the way we learn) and what works for some may not work others.
+God created us all differently (including the way we learn), and what works for some may not work for others.
 Before you settle on one particular method, I recommend trying out a few of them.
-This way you’ll be able to find the one that allows you to get the most out of your study time.
+This way, you’ll be able to find the one that allows you to get the most out of your study time.

 To find additional Bible study methods, I recommend reading this article on Christianity Today—it explains some of them in detail and is full of great Bible study tips!
 But before you run off to discover more, I have another method I’d like to share with you.
 It’s called the IDEA Method.

 How to study the Bible using the Idea Method:

 The Idea Method is a template I developed over time to help me pinpoint what God was teaching me through His word.
 This method uses a devotional approach to bible study as we meditate and reflect on the scriptures.
-This method is perfect for studying short passages or verse-by-verse study.
+This method is perfect for studying short passages or verse-by-verse studies.
 Its purpose is to help us discover the truth in God’s word and then apply that learned truth by asking these four key questions we study: